maartenderijk/giglog/README.md

 ## Use
 Create a base template.
 By default this is ./templates/base.html.
-Inside the base template other (sub)templates can be referenced For example in the template file:
+Inside the base template other (sub)templates can be referenced.
+For example in the template file:
 ```
 <body>